vanessadamario/SmallMedLLMs-PedEndo/README.md

 # SmallMedLLMs-PedEndo

-Repository used for testing accuracy, consistency, self-assessment bias of small open-source large language models (LLMs) previously fine-tuned on clinical tasks.
-LLMs are evaluated on multiple choice questions from the Endocrine Self-Assessment Program using several metrics: 1) sensitivity to prompt, 2) sensitivity to letter token, 3) response variability in stochastic setting, 4) self-assessment bias.
+Repository used for evaluating accuracy, consistency, self-assessment bias of small (<10 B) open-source large language models (LLMs) previously fine-tuned on clinical tasks.
+LLMs are evaluated on multiple choice questions from the Endocrine Self-Assessment Program across several metrics: 1) sensitivity to prompt syntax, 2) sensitivity to letter token, 3) response variability in stochastic setting, 4) self-assessment bias.

 All the LLMs are open-source and publicly available on HuggingFace.
 In these experiments, models were tested as-is.
 Due to cluster configuration LLMs ran offline.
 We downloaded the models from HuggingFace, cloning the repository as
 `hf download FreedomIntelligence/HuatuoGPT-o1-8B`.